casallas/vrjugglua-rhel6-build/Readme.md

 If you don't do this and you leave an application running accross the cluster, it would slow down other apps so make sure it's killed!

+JCONF files as provided by VRAC are in the following location:

+`/home/vr/vjconfig/C6/`